 Such an arrangement is not legally binging, and until an agreement is documented in one of the approved manners, the agreement is considered to be an informal agreement.

-It is important, and a principal consideration of the Australian courts, that parties finalise the financial aspects of their relationship so that they can get on with their lives.
+It is important, and a principal consideration of the Australian courts, that parties finalize the financial aspects of their relationship so that they can get on with their lives.

-Australian family law affords former spouses (or parties to a de facto relationship) two ways in which they can formally finalise a property settlement.
+Australian family law affords former spouses (or parties to a de facto relationship) two ways in which they can formally finalize a property settlement.
 These are:

 To reiterate, an agreement is not legally binding unless and until it is is documented in one of these manners.